LB-developer/my-productivity/README.md

 This project is under active development.
 New features and improvements are added regularly, with progress documented through commit history.

+This project began as an exploration of using a new backend language to build a portfolio.
+The scope then shifted to creating a portfolio generator to better align with the backend structure.
+However, as the project evolved, the portfolio generator concept no longer fit, and the code is now being repurposed into a personal productivity dashboard.

 ### **Current Progress**

 - [x] Established communication between Go backend and React frontend.